 Dr. Jonathan Thorndike

-I am a Professor in the Honors Program and teach interdisciplinary "Great Books" courses in our Humanities sequence including Classical Civilizations, The Age of Exploration (16th-17th centuries), Discovery and Revolution (18th-19th centuries), and Topics in the 20th and 21st Centuries.
-These courses combine history, literature, philosophy, art, and architecture.
-I also teach First Year Seminar, Japanese literature, British literature, and C. S. Lewis, J.R.R.
+I am Chair of the Honors Council and Professor.
+For ten years, I served on the National Council of Alpha Chi Honor Scholarship Society as the Secretary-Treasurer of the Southeast region.
+I am currently Belmont's representative to the National Collegiate Honors Council.
+I teach interdisciplinary "Great Books" courses in our Core Humanities sequence including Classical Civilizations, The Age of Exploration (16th-17th centuries), Discovery and Revolution (18th-19th centuries), and Topics in the 20th and 21st Centuries.
+I also teach First Year Seminar, a course on Modern Japan, and a study abroad course at King's College-London on C. S. Lewis, J.R.R.
 Tolkien, and the Inklings.
-My academic areas are Humanities, Asian Studies, and Comparative Cultural Studies.
-My two main areas of research interest are post-Meiji Japan and Victorian/ Early Twentieth-century Great Britain.
+My two main areas of research interest are post-Meiji Japan and Early Twentieth-century Great Britain.

 How to Contact Dr. Thorndike:

 Email Dr. Thorndike